Paid Advertisement

 Ask anyone…

-As I impressed upon Professor Ullman, who wasn’t impressed with me, twice in our grand total of 45 minutes of communication time – 20 of it on the club level in public view on Opening Day upon demand in the middle of a game with a beer in my hand, and 20 more on a performative, chilly phone call during Preakness week – we all want the same things here: for the city, for the franchise, for the community.
+As I impressed upon Professor Ullman, who certainly wasn’t very impressed with me (or my recent documentary), twice in our grand total of less than 45 minutes of communication time – 20 of it on the club level in public view on Opening Day upon demand in the middle of a game with a beer in my hand, and 20 more on a performative, chilly phone call during Preakness week – we all want the same things here: for the city, for the franchise, for the community.
 That is what “Free The Birds” was all about in 2006 and its what I’m about in 2024 and what I’ll always be about.

 Click anywhere on this website and it’s obvious what the goals of my decades of conversations represent for my platform and what my Baltimore Positive message and branding stand for in this community where I have run a small local business born of a sports radio station at WNST-AM 1570 for 33 years.